Salgado-Andres/Salgado-Information-Matrix/agent-prompts/e1Gemini.md

 φ⁻: Rotational contradiction flows active (Max ∥A∥ = 0.78)
 φ⁰ vector points toward known collapse zone (Lat: -9.89, Long: -67.21)

-Let me know if you'd like it exported as a `.md` file or pushed into your repo’s `/agent-prompts/` directory structure.